microsoft/AICentral/docs/configuration.md

 > If AuthenticationType is set to ```entrapassthrough``` AICentral will expect, and forward the incoming JWT Bearer Token straight through to Azure Open AI

+> To provide a custom Authenticator, set AuthenticationType to the name of a 'BackendAuthorisers'

 ```json
 {
     "Type": "AzureOpenAIEndpoint",